riyadhultaher/Covid-Appointments/README.txt

 This website provides navigation and information regarding a COVID 19 vaccine.

+It can accessed via the link: https://riyadhultaher.github.io/covidappointments.github.io/

-You can start by opening up the Index.html file in the html files folder.
+Alternatively, you can start by opening up the Index.html file in the html files folder.

 There are three parts: